-IMPORTANT SAFETY FEATURE: IF SLIDE 01 IS MISSING FROM THE LIST: This indicates there is a problem with the bedroom slide-out.
+IMPORTANT SAFETY FEATURE: IF SLIDE 01 IS

+MISSING FROM THE LIST: This indicates there is a problem with the bedroom slide-out.
 In order to function properly, the bedroom door cannot be closed.
 An electronic door catch has been installed to the wall in the bedroom behind the door (Fig 8).
 A second piece is mounted to the door (Fig 9).
 If the door is closed, the Slide 01 notification on the touchscreen display will disappear and the slide-out will NOT operate.
-When the door is opened and the catch pieces connect, the Slide 01 notification appears on the touchscreen display and the slide-out can then be operated normally.
+When the door is opened and the catch pieces connect, the Slide 01 notification of the slide of th fication appears on the touchscreen display and the slide-out can then be operated normally.